w3c/cogai/demos/nld/README.md

 ## Blocks World

-A second idea is to use natural language to communicate with a cognitive agent that controls a robot in a blocks world, e.g. “Put the yellow disc on the green triangle.
+A second idea is to use natural language to communicate with a cognitive agent that controls a robot in a blocks world, e.g. *“Put the yellow disc on the green triangle.
 Move the green triangle next to the red square.
-Where is the yellow disc?”.
-This is a more restricted environment and would be simpler as an initial demo.
-This demo would re-use the robot arm developed for the smart factory demo, and
+Where is the yellow disc?”.* This is a more restricted environment and would be simpler as an initial demo.
+This demo would re-use the robot arm developed for the smart factory demo to move the blocks around.
+It may be worth exploring whether the Web Speech API could be used to support speech recognition for spoken interaction with the cognitive agent.

 ### Implementation ideas